-University of California, Santa Barbara & Justus-Liebig-University Giessen
+University of California, Santa Barbara | Justus-Liebig-University Giessen

-I am grateful for the opportunity the editors offered me to chime in a bit with regard to what's at the heart of this special issue: reproducibility, replicability, robustness, and generalizability, to use Flanagan's very useful terminology.
-Space does not permit me to outline things comprehensively so I will briefly allude to two to three questions/things from my - recurrent hedge coming up - probably much too narrow and subjective view of corpus linguistics.
+I am grateful for the opportunity the editors offered me to chime in a bit with regard to what is at the heart of this special issue: reproducibility, replicability, robustness, and generalizability, to use Flanagan's terminology.
+Space does not permit me to outline things comprehensively, so I will briefly allude to two to three questions/things from my - recurrent hedge coming up - probably much too narrow and subjective view of corpus linguistics.

 First, we need to diagnose whether there is a replication crisis in corpus linguistics, what its extent is, and what its causes are.
-Is there one, and if there is one, is it due to honest analytical mistakes? to researchers not following best practices? to a lack of established best practices (and maybe also the transmission of these to new, younger generations of researchers)?
-Etc. At this point and to the best of my knowledge, I don't see one.
-While I have certainly read papers with whose analyses I vehemently disagreed, which sometimes led to papers criticizing methodological practices, in the research areas that I try to stay on top of, I cannot remember when I last read work that made me think 'oh, (more) crisis'. evidence for the replication Ι of course welcome us discussing reproducibility/replicability, etc. so we might avoid ever facing such a crisis and to develop fair and helpful best practices.
-However, I also prefer such discussions to be informed by what the actual state of affairs is rather than by what could be an uncritical adoption of the kind of crisis mode that may currently dominate other social sciences (whose findings are also paid much more attention by wider-read media, which may result in a greater need for sensational results?).
+Is there one, and if there is one, is it due to honest analytical mistakes?
+To researchers not following best practices?
+To a lack of established best practices (and maybe also the transmission of these practices to new, younger generations of researchers)?
+Etc. At this point, and to the best of my knowledge, I don't see one.
+While I have certainly read papers with whose analyses I vehemently disagreed, which has sometimes led to papers criticizing methodological practices, in the research areas that I try to stay on top of, I cannot remember when I have last read work that made me think: "Oh, (more) evidence for the replication crisis".
+I, of course, welcome discussions around reproducibility, replicability, etc., so as to avoid ever facing such a crisis and to develop fair and helpful best practices.
+However, I also prefer such discussions to be informed by what the actual state of affairs is rather than by what could be an uncritical adoption of the kind of crisis mode that may currently dominate other social sciences (whose findings are also paid much more attention by widerread media, which may result in a greater need for sensational results?).

 Second, when discussing solutions to whatever level of crisis there might be, we need to be aware of the continuum of solutions to such a potential crisis.
-Reproducibility/replicability can be dealt with differently stringent interventions: (i) sharing everything (any and all data and analytical code), (ii) sharing parts of the data/code, (iii) having methods sections that are detailed enough that studies can in principle be replicated, and of course more hybrid solutions.
+Reproducibility and replicability can be dealt with through differently stringent interventions: (i) sharing everything (any and all data and analytical code), (ii) sharing parts of the data or code, (iii) having methods sections that are detailed enough that studies can, in principle, be replicated (and, of course, more hybrid solutions).
 In reviewing and, less often, in reading published work, I find that even this last and least demanding standard is often not met.
-Obviously, the lowesthanging fruit of (iii) should always be pursued but, maybe less obviously, solutions (i) and (ii) are not always possible or not always desirable, which brings us to a final, related issue.
+Obviously, the lowest-hanging fruit - (iii) - should always be pursued.
+But, maybe less obviously, solutions (i) and (ii) are not always possible or not always desirable, which brings us to a final, related issue.